Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

     - boxes with class / label

     This is the minimum information we need.
 Images for training and boxes/labels for evaluation.
 - There are 1997 images.
-This is not a big number for data driven methods.
+This is not a big number for data driven methods, so it will be interesting how good the model is performing.
+But since we are adding up on a pretrained model and just adding some training for our own classes, it could still work out.
-    - -> TODO implications on data split?
-    - -> TODO implications on cross-validation?
-    - -> TODO further implications
 - All images have the same resolution (width x height).
 This means we don't need any additional layers in our model to adapt to differen image sizes
 - The histogram "Number of boxes per image" in above diagram shows that there are quite a lot of images with > 30 boxes / objects, even some with > 70 boxes.
 This means that we will probably have very crowded images with a lot of occlusions, and maybe also a lot of tiny objects.
     - We could try soft nms (non max suppression) in the improvment section.